Fireflies PL47 Gen 2 flashlight review

 What you’ll get:

 FireFlies continues to provide good quality packaging.
 The only downside is their manual.
 They still copy them onto normal copy paper.
-The include quite a nice amout
+They include quite a nice amount of accessories.

 - Fireflies PL47g2